Photo Credit: SECURITYMADEIN.LU

-The Hack4Kids concept was started by the AWARE department of SECURITYMADEIN.LU (SMILE g.i.e.), with strong support from the CIRCL department, in partnership with the CodeClub and the Ministry of Economy.
+The Hack4Kids concept was started by SECURITYMADEIN.LU (SMILE g.i.e.), with strong support from the CIRCL department, in partnership with the CodeClub and the Ministry of Economy.